Special Announcement: Letter from NORD's CEO, Peter L. Saltonstall

 Causes

-The adult type of osteopetrosis is inherited as an autosomal dominant genetic trait.
-Dominant genetic disorders occur when only a single mutated copy of a gene is sufficient to cause a particular disease.
-The mutated copy of the gene can be inherited from either parent or can be the result of a mutational event occurred directly in the affected individual.
-The risk of passing the abnormal copy of the gene from an affected parent to an offspring is 50% at each pregnancy.
+The adult type of osteopetrosis is inherited in an autosomal dominant pattern.
+Dominant genetic disorders occur when only a single copy of a mutated gene is necessary to cause the disease.
+The mutated gene can be inherited from either parent or can be the result of a changed gene in the affected individual.
+The risk of passing the mutated gene from an affected parent to a child is 50% for each pregnancy.
 The risk is the same for males and females.

-The malignant infantile type of osteopetrosis is inherited as an autosomal recessive genetic trait.
-Recessive genetic disorders occur when an individual inherits two abnormal copies of a gene, one from each parent.
-If an individual receives one normal and one abnormal copy of a gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
-The risk for two carrier parents to both pass the abnormal copy of the same gene and, therefore, have an affected child is 25% at each pregnancy.
-The risk to have a child who is a carrier, like the parents, is 50% at each pregnancy.
-The chance for a child to receive the normal copy of the gene from both parents is 25%.
+The malignant infantile type of osteopetrosis is inherited as an autosomal recessive pattern.
+Recessive genetic disorders occur when an individual inherits a mutated gene from each parent.
+If an individual receives one normal gene and one mutated gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
+The risk for two carrier parents to both pass the mutated gene and have an affected child is 25% with each pregnancy.
+The risk of having a child who is a carrier like the parents is 50% with each pregnancy.
+The chance for a child to receive normal genes from both parents is 25%.
 The risk is the same for males and females.

 The X-linked form of osteopetrosis is recessive and extremely rare.
-X-linked recessive disorders are caused by an abnormal gene on the X chromosome and manifest mostly in males.
-Females that have an abnormal copy of a gene present on one of their X chromosomes are carriers for that disorder: they usually do not display symptoms because females have two X chromosomes.
-Males have a single X chromosome that is inherited from their mother and if a male inherits an X chromosome that contains an abnormal gene, he will develop the disease.
-Female carriers of an X-linked recessive disorder have a 25% chance with each pregnancy to have a carrier daughter like themselves, a 25% chance to have a non-carrier daughter, a 25% chance to have a son affected with the disease and a 25% chance to have an unaffected son.
+X-linked genetic disorders are conditions caused by a mutated gene on the X chromosome and mostly affect males.
+Females who have a mutated gene on one of their X chromosomes are carriers for that disorder.
+Carrier females usually do not have symptoms because females have two X chromosomes and only one carries the mutated gene.
+Males have one X chromosome that is inherited from their mother and if a male inherits an X chromosome that contains a mutated gene, he will develop the disease.
+Female carriers of an X-linked disorder have a 25% chance with each pregnancy to have a carrier daughter like themselves, a 25% chance to have a non-carrier daughter, a 25% chance to have a son affected with the disease and a 25% chance to have an unaffected son.
+If a male with an X-linked disorder can reproduce, he will pass the mutated gene to all his daughters who will be carriers.
+A male cannot pass an X-linked gene to his sons because males always pass their Y chromosome instead of their X chromosome to male children.

-The intermediate type of osteopetrosis can be inherited as an autosomal recessive or autosomal dominant genetic trait.
+The intermediate type of osteopetrosis can be inherited in an autosomal recessive or autosomal dominant pattern.

 • < Previous section